virsox/serf-scala-bridge/README.md

 ```

 The two environment variables `NODE_DC` and `NODE_NAME` are used by the sample project to
-define the nodes datacenter and name, but this is up to the implementation.
+define the nodes datacenter and name, but it is up to the implementation to choose another
+way to configure this information.

 Once this is done, the serf agent can be initialized: